dotnet/docs-maui/docs/fundamentals/accessibility.md

 These attached properties set platform accessibility values so that a screen reader can speak about the element. <!-- For more information about attached properties, see [Attached Properties](~/xamarin-forms/xaml/attached-properties.md). -->

+Different screen readers read different accessibility values.
+Therefore, when using automation properties it's recommended that thorough accessibility testing is carried out on each platform to ensure an optimal experience.

 > [!IMPORTANT]
-> Using the `AutomationProperties` attached properties may impact UI Test execution on Android.
-The `AutomationId`, `AutomationProperties.Name` and `AutomationProperties.HelpText` properties will both set the platform `ContentDescription` property, with the `AutomationProperties.Name` and `AutomationProperties.HelpText` property values taking precedence over the `AutomationId` value (if both `AutomationProperties.Name` and `AutomationProperties.HelpText` are set, the values will be concatenated).
-This means that any tests looking for `AutomationId` will fail if `AutomationProperties.Name` or `AutomationProperties.HelpText` are also set on the element.
-In this scenario, UI Tests should be altered to look for the value of `AutomationProperties.Name` or `AutomationProperties.HelpText`, or a concatenation of both.

-Different screen readers read different accessibility values.
-For example, on Windows, Narrator will prioritize `AutomationProperties.Name`, `AutomationProperties.LabeledBy`, and then `AutomationProperties.HelpText`.
-On Android, TalkBack may combine the `AutomationProperties.Name` and `AutomationProperties.HelpText` values.
-Therefore, it's recommended that thorough accessibility testing is carried out on each platform to ensure an optimal experience.
+> Automation properties are the Xamarin.Forms approach to providing accessibility values in apps, and have been superseded by semantic properties.
+For more information about semantic properties, see [Semantic properties](#semantic-properties).

 ### ExcludedWithChildren